Utkarsh Verma: Early life and education

 Utkarsh Verma was born in Lakhimpur Kheri district.
-He attended the ITS Engineering College and competed PGDM course.
+He attended the ITS Engineering College and completed PGDM course.

 Political career

 Utkarsh Verma has been a MLA for one term.
 He represented the Lakhimpur constituency and is a member of the Samajwadi Party political party.
 Utkarsh Verma was elected to the Vidhansabha from Lakhimpur Sadar in a by-election of 2010 and retained his seat in 2012.